hamsaal/rick-and-morty/README.md

 # Project Overview

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was initialized with [Create React App](https://github.com/facebook/create-react-app).
 The project shows the details of the characters of Rick and Morty Season using the [Rick and morty API endpoint](https://rickandmortyapi.com)

 ## Features